 The Soul Sanctuary Cultural Expansion Fund

-As the VibeMistress for Soul Sanctuary, I am thrilled to announce the launch of our first-ever official fundraising campaign, as we prepare to celebrate our 17th Anniversary and build on some amazing accomplishments we've achieved, particularly in the past year.
+As the VibeMistress for Soul Sanctuary, I am thrilled to announce the launch of our first-ever official fundraising campaign, as we press forward from our 17th Anniversary and build on some amazing accomplishments we've achieved, particularly in the past year.

 Our official website, www.Soul-Sanctuary.net, tells a more comprehensive tale of how we first opened our doors as a Philadelphia performance venue back on April 10, 2002 and how our nonprofit has evolved and withstood adversity to continue to serve as a champion for all things urban and cultural.
-Our Soul Sanctuary Radio podcast series will soon eclipse 4 million (yes, you read that correctly) downloads, and with some of the funds raised through this campaign, we will be launching several new talk programs on subjects that our audience (The Congregation) have asked us to explore: genealogy research, LGBTQ activism and historical homage.
+Our Soul Sanctuary Radio podcast series has eclipsed 4 million (yes, you read that correctly) downloads, and with some of the funds raised through this campaign, we will be launching several new talk programs on subjects that our audience (The Congregation) has asked us to explore: genealogy research, LGBTQ activism and historical homage.
 Here is a link to our iTunes page: click here

 Our first curatorial exhibit, PHOTOGRAPHIC MEMORY, debuted at Philadelphia's Slought Foundation in June 2018 and drew accolades from far and wide.
-A smaller version of the initial show is now on display at the African American Museum in Philadelphia through April 1, and we are looking for even more opportunities to bring the images and the purpose to a larger audience.
-This spring, we look forward to dedicating a permanent installation at Slought titled Moments From the Movement, centered around social justice issues, also featuring the amazing work of Baltimore's Devin Allen.
+A smaller version of the initial show was installed at the African American Museum in Philadelphia through April 1, on Penn's campus at The ARCH during that same period, and we are looking for even more opportunities to bring the images and the purpose to a larger national and international audience.
+On April 24, we dedicated a permanent installation at Slought titled Moments Within the Movement, centered around social justice issues, also featuring the amazing work of Baltimore's Devin Allen.
 You can read more about that at www.PhilaJustice.org.
 Below is a summary video of the installation and opening night reception.

 As you can see from our intro clip, we also look to interview and film live concert footage of artists who help to define soul music and provide thoughtful songwriting and performance.
 This archival work can be time-consuming and resource-dependent, so your donations will also keep gas in our cars, help us to update equipment, and provide quality access to the true keepers of the culture for viewers and listeners all around the world.
 From book signing Q&As with authors like Kevin Powell to backstage conversations with performers like Mint Condition, Lalah Hathaway, and Van Hunt, we value the voice and work ethic of artists who resist genre and challenge us to listen with open ears.
 Below is a clip of a live performance by master percussionist Sheila E at Philadelphia's Penn's Landing.